 Chile’s gambling laws have changed numerous times over the years but have remained steady since 2005.
 That was the year Chile passed its most recent gaming laws which allowed for the licensing of land-based casinos throughout the country.
 There are now two dozen brick-and-mortar casinos in operation.

-The legality of online betting isn’t clearly defined by the law but appears to be prohibited.
-However, there are no penalties for playing online and the Chilean government seems intent on pursuing regulation rather than outright prohibition.
-Several proposals to license online casinos have been put forth in recent years but we’re still waiting for something substantive.
+The legality of online betting in Chile isn’t clearly defined by the law but appears to be prohibited.
+However, there are no penalties for using Chile betting sites and the Chilean government seems intent on pursuing regulation rather than outright prohibition.
+Several proposals to license Chile betting sites have been put forth in recent years but we’re still waiting for something substantive.

-In the meantime, you’re free to visit any gaming site you choose.
-There are hundreds of them out there and almost all of them accept customers from Chile.
+In the meantime, you’re free to visit any Chilean-friendly online gambling site you choose.
+There are hundreds of sports betting sites that accept customers from Chile.
 The government makes no effort to block offshore Chilean betting sites or restrict financial transactions to them.

 Although online gambling may be technically prohibited, Chileans have access to the entire world of internet gaming.
-Dozens of sites provide Spanish-language versions of their websites as well as native Spanish speaking customer support reps.
+Dozens of legal betting sites provide Spanish-language versions of their websites as well as native Spanish-speaking customer support reps.

 When you open an account with a gambling website, you will usually be asked to choose a default currency for your account.
-Most sites limit your options to US dollars, Euros, British pounds and a few other currencies.
-The Chilean peso is never an option – it’s just not a very widely-used currency compared to some others.
+Most Chile-friendly sportsbook apps and betting websites limit your options to US dollars, Euros, British pounds, and a few other currencies.
+A Chilean peso is never an option – it’s just not a very widely-used currency compared to some others.

 This isn’t a problem.
 Just choose the US dollar as your default currency and continue to sign up like normal.
 Later, you’ll be able to make a deposit in CLP and have that converted into US dollars.
 Those dollars will be converted back into pesos when you withdraw your money.

-One of the reasons I recommend these specific sites is because they operate in countries around the world.
+One of the reasons I recommend these specific Chile betting apps is because they operate in countries around the world.
 They are well-versed in dealing with different currencies, languages and banking methods.
 Doing business with longstanding international companies like these is easier and safer than working with smaller, regional gaming operators.

 Chile Gambling Laws

 Ley Num.
-19.995 (Law Number 19.995) (PDF link) was passed in 2005 and is responsible for the vast majority of the country’s gaming laws.
+19.995 (Law Number 19.995) (PDF link) was passed in 2005 and is responsible for the vast majority of the country’s betting laws.
 This law is most well-known for legalizing brick-and-mortar casinos in Chile and creating the licensing system under which they operate.
-The passage of the law completely changed the country’s domestic gaming landscape.
+The passage of the law completely changed the country’s domestic wagering landscape.

 The law stipulates that a maximum of 24 casinos may be granted operating licenses within Chile.
 Each region is able to have at least one casino but no more than three.
 Additionally, no new casino may be built within 70 km of an existing establishment.
 Thus, casinos in Chile are found in all parts of the nation but never too close together.